omid-sar/YouTube-GPT-Creator/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the[https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt](LICENSE) file for details.
 ```